Surrogate models for vibrational entropy based on a spatial decomposition: Atomic Cluster Expansion

 \section{Atomic Cluster Expansion}

-We provide an overview of the Atomic Cluster Expansion (ACE) potential and refer to~\cite{2019-ship1, PhysRevB.99.014104, PhysRevMaterials.6.013804} for more detailed construction and discussion.
+We provide a brief overview of the Atomic Cluster Expansion (ACE) potential and refer to~\cite{2019-ship1, 2021-qmmm3, wang2020posteriori, witt2023otentials} for more detailed construction and discussion.
 The ACE site potential can be systematically formulated as an atomic body-order expansion for a given correlation order $N \in \mathbb{N}$,

 where the $N$-body potential $V_N : \mathbb{R}^{dN} \rightarrow \mathbb{R}$ is approximable by using a tensor product basis~\cite{2019-ship1},